This post was last modified on November 28, 2025.

 Regulatory hurdles persist despite state reforms, as cities impose costly restrictions like expensive parking requirements and zoning constraints that deter development.

-Additionally, financing challenges complicate the process; traditional mortgages often don’t accommodate ADU projects, and alternative methods like home equity lines of credit come with strict requirements.
+On top of that, financing challenges make the process harder; traditional mortgages often don’t work for ADU projects, and alternative methods like home equity lines of credit have strict requirements.
 This limits many homeowners’ ability to fund their ADU ambitions.

 Furthermore, physical site limitations and community resistance further restrict opportunities, especially in densely populated areas.